Reliable Heating On Demand

 The two-stage system operates at low heat most of the time and automatically modulates to higher heat production if the temperature drops.
 Run the high-efficiency fan continuously to improve indoor air quality.
 The variable-speed motor can also help increase comfort by maximizing moisture removal during cooling operation.

-Two-stage redundant gas valve, two-speed induced draft blower assembly, and variable-speed motor operate normally at the lower stage and ramp up as needed.
+The two-stage redundant gas valve, two-speed induced draft blower assembly, and variable-speed motor operate normally at the lower stage and ramp up as needed.
+These features not only make sure your home is always comfortable but can save your wallet when those utility bills come in.

 Variable-speed circulation blower motor is pre-lubricated, dynamically balanced, and resilient mounted to reduce vibration and noise.